jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 stakeholders, introducing new large\-scale attack methods.
-GenAI is expected to become a critical tool for threat actors, enabling them to quickly identify vulnerabilities, learn how to exploit them, and perform fleet\-wide attacksstandardizing their tactics, methods, and workflows.
+GenAI is expected to become a critical tool for threat actors, enabling them to quickly identify vulnerabilities, learn how to exploit them, and perform fleet\-wide attacks—standardizing their tactics, methods, and workflows.
 However, GenAI also offers stakeholders the ability to transform automotive cybersecurity, enabling a range of use cases from agile investigations, to automating vSOC workflows, and even generating